modern-forms/Modern.Forms/readme.md

-## What is Modern.Forms?
+## What is `Modern.Forms`?

 *** **This framework is currently in its early stages.
 Use at your own risk.** ***

-Modern.Forms is an open-source cross-platform spiritual successor to Winforms for .NET 6, supporting Windows, Mac, and Linux.
+`Modern.Forms` is an open-source cross-platform spiritual successor to Winforms for .NET 6, supporting Windows, Mac, and Linux.

 If you are looking for an open-source cross-platform spiritual successor to WPF, see [Avalonia](https://github.com/AvaloniaUI/Avalonia).